 The Planning Director shall provide public notice of the availability of the Draft EIR for review and comment in the same manner as specified in Section 603(a)-(c) for a Negative Declaration.
 In addition, a copy of the Draft EIR shall be sent to the nearest branch of the Napa City/County Library at the same time a Notice of Completion is sent to the State Office of Planning and Research.
 The contents of the public notice shall be as specified in State CEQA Guidelines Section 15087(c).

 The normal public review period for a Draft EIR in the County shall be 45 days unless a shorter period of not less than 30 days is approved by the State Clearinghouse.
-[State CEQA Guidelines §15105] In special circumstances, the Planning Director may require a public review period of 60 days.
+[State CEQA Guidelines §15105] In special circumstances, the Planning Director may require a public review period of up to 60 days.

-Requests for extensions of time shall be considered and either granted or denied by the Planning Commission.
-Planning Commission decisions regarding requests for extensions of time are not appealable to the Board of Supervisors pursuant to Napa County Code Section 2.88.
+Requests for extensions of time beyond 60 days shall be considered and either granted or denied by the Planning Commission.
+Planning Commission decisions regarding requests for extensions of time are not appealable to the Board of Supervisors pursuant to Napa County Code Chapter 2.88.

 A public hearing on a Draft EIR is not required under CEQA and is not typically held by the County when the decision-making body is a department head or other staff member.
 When the decision-making body is a board or commission, a public hearing should be held during the public review period to solicit public comments.